-- 2.15 The 2013 GBR was undertaken at a high strategic level and so did not consider a finer grain of sites.
-As such, the conclusions of the 2013 GBR should not have been used to determine the extent of the potential harm to the purposes of the Green Belt caused by smaller scales of development contained within the larger parcels. - 2.16 The conclusion to be drawn is that rather than undertake a comprehensive Green Belt Review to inform the Draft Local Plan, SACDC have essentially 'cherry picked' their own conclusions from the 2013 GBR in order to validate a largely pre-determined preferred Development Strategy. - 2.17 As a result, sustainable sites adjacent to the urban areas or close to public transport opportunities, have been discounted without sufficient justification when reasonably they should have been considered further as part of a more detailed Green Belt Review. - 2.18 In the absence of a more detailed Green Belt assessment, the Council's Development Strategy and in particular the proposed release from the Green Belt and allocation of the amber-rated sites such as South East Hemel Hempstead, which were not assessed as part of the Phase 2, 2014 GBR, are not justified. - Q2 Part 2: Do decisions on Green Belt releases reflect the need to promote sustainable patterns of development and prioritise sites which are previously developed and/or well served by public transport.
-Where is this evident? - 2.19 As stated above, the Green Belt Review forms one aspect of the overall evidence base.
+- 2.16 Despite SKM concluding in the 2013 GBR that the wider parcel GB30 made a significant contribution to three of the five Green Belt purposes (a red score) the site evaluation prepared by the Council awarded the PSGV site only an amber rating.
+Therefore, the site was able to progress to Stage 2 of the evaluation process. - 2.17 The 2013 GBR was undertaken at a high strategic level and so did not consider a finer grain of sites.
+As such, the conclusions of the 2013 GBR should not have been used to determine the extent of the potential harm to the purposes of the Green Belt caused by smaller scales of development contained within the larger parcels. - 2.18 The conclusion to be drawn is that rather than undertake a comprehensive Green Belt Review to inform the Draft Local Plan, SACDC have essentially 'cherry picked' their own conclusions from the 2013 GBR in order to validate a largely pre-determined preferred Development Strategy.

+- 2.19 As a result, sustainable sites adjacent to the urban areas or close to public transport opportunities, have been discounted without sufficient justification when reasonably they should have been considered further as part of a more detailed Green Belt Review. - 2.20 In the absence of a more detailed Green Belt assessment, the Council's Development Strategy and in particular the proposed release from the Green Belt and allocation of the amber-rated sites (South East Hemel Hempstead, North Hemel Hempstead and Park Street Garden Village) not assessed as part of the Phase 2 2014 GBR, are not justified.

+Q2 - Part 2: Do decisions on Green Belt releases reflect the need to promote sustainable patterns of development and prioritise sites which are previously developed and/or well served by public transport.
+Where is this evident?

+- 2.21 As stated above, the Green Belt Review forms one aspect of the overall evidence base.
 The Sustainability Appraisal (SA) should also play a vital role and provide the necessary evidence to demonstrate that the sites proposed for release from the Green Belt promote highly sustainable patterns of development and prioritise locations which are previously developed and/or well served by public transport.
-As set out above, the spatial strategy is predicated upon an SA which does not objectively appraise the potential impacts of the Local Plan, the proposed allocations and other reasonable alternatives to the same level of scrutiny to properly identify their contribution to sustainable development. - 2.20 The SA is an essential tool for assessing and enhancing the sustainability performance of policies and allocations within a Draft Plan to ensure that new development is directed to the most sustainable locations within the local authority area.
-However by reason of the automatic exclusion from consideration of Green Belt sites in sustainable locations, on the grounds of scale, irrespective of their contribution to sustainable development, the SA is considered unsound. - 2.21 Paragraph 138 of the NPPF states that where it has been concluded that it is necessary to release Green Belt land for development, 'plans should give first consideration to land which has been previously-developed and/or is well-served by public transport'.
+As set out in our response to Matter 1, the spatial strategy is fundamentally flawed as it is predicated upon an SA which does not objectively appraise the potential impacts of the Local Plan, the proposed allocations and other reasonable alternatives to the same level of scrutiny to properly identify their contribution to sustainable development. - 2.22 The SA is an essential tool for assessing and enhancing the sustainability performance of policies and allocations within a Draft Plan to ensure that new development is directed to the most sustainable locations within the local authority area.
+However by reason of the automatic exclusion from consideration of all small to medium Green Belt sites in sustainable locations, irrespective of their contribution to sustainable development, the SA must be considered materially unsound. - 2.23 Paragraph 138 of the NPPF states that where it has been concluded that it is necessary to release Green Belt land for development, 'plans should give first consideration to land which has been previously-developed and/or is well-served by public transport'.
 However the 2018 SAR is materially deficient in this respect as it does not provide any reasoned evidence to demonstrate that the Broad Locations identified in the Draft Local Plan will promote sustainable patterns of development, when assessed against a range of reasonable alternatives.